GeovaneSFT/GeovaneSFT/README.md

 Currently I'm a Software Engineering student.

-I'm doing some personal projects that can help me in my daily activities.
+I'm doing some personal projects that can help me in my daily activities, with a focus on back-end development.

 <ul dir="auto">
   <li> 🌱 I'm currently learning C++, Python and NodeJS </li>